clj-kondo/clj-kondo/README.md

 ### Running without GraalVM

-Running with GraalVM is recommened for better startup time.
+Running with GraalVM is recommended for better startup time.
 For the less GraalVM inclined, it's also possible to run this linter with a normal JVM:

 #### leiningen